Loading [MathJax]/extensions/TeX/mathchoice.js

 Use equation

-$(4.7)$ to show that \[ \frac{\exp(n z_n(w))}{(e z_n(w))^n} \left( \frac{p_{n-1}(n z_n(w))}{\exp(n z_n(w))} - 1 \right) \sim -\frac{1}{(1-\xi)\sqrt{2\pi n}} \] as $n \to \infty$ uniformly with respect to $w$.
+\frac{\exp(n z_n(w))}{(e z_n(w))^n} \left( \frac{p_{n-1}(n z_n(w))}{\exp(n z_n(w))} - 1 \right) \sim -\frac{1}{(1-\xi)\sqrt{2\pi n}} as

 Problem 19.

-Show that \[ z_n(w)^n \sim \xi^n n^{1/[2(1-\xi)]} \exp\left\{-\frac{w-i\tau_n}{1-\xi}\right\} \] as $n \to \infty$ uniformly with respect to $w$.
+z_n(w)^n \sim \xi^n n^{1/[2(1-\xi)]} \exp\left\{-\frac{w-i\tau_n}{1-\xi}\right\} as

 Problem 20.

-Show that \[ \frac{\exp(n z_n(w))}{(e z_n(w))^n} \sim \frac{e^w}{\sqrt{n}} \] as $n \to \infty$ uniformly with respect to $w$.
+\frac{\exp(n z_n(w))}{(e z_n(w))^n} \sim \frac{e^w}{\sqrt{n}} as

-Now that we've obtained this limit we can use it to locate individual zeros of $p_{n-1}(nz)$, as
+Now that we've obtained this limit we can use it to locate individual zeros of p_{n-1}(nz), as

 was done in my last post here.